 The Philippines has two official languages – Filipino and English.
 While many other regional dialects are spoken throughout the country, a variation of the Tagalog language is the most widely spoken throughout the country.
 Sometimes referred to as Tagalog, Filipino is spoken by about 45 million people.

-However, many citizens of the Philippines will also have some experience or speak English to some degree.
-While not all are fluent in English, it is still a common language, and tourists will likely encounter it on the streets.
+However, many of the country’s 111 million citizens (as of 2021) will also have some experience or speak English to some degree.
+While not all are fluent in English, it’s still a common language, and tourists will likely encounter it on the streets.

 A large portion of your budget will also go towards the airfare because the Philippines are far away, and it costs a pretty price to be able to fly to the islands.
 Most people will choose to have a layover to reduce costs and travel time, which can be crucial if you do not live close to an airport with direct flights.
 Don’t expect a huge break in price because flying to Asia is expensive.

-Most flights to the Philippines will cost about $700 US dollars per person; however, the cost can skyrocket pas $1,000 US dollars per person.
+Most flights to the Philippines will cost hundreds to thousands of dollars.
 A direct flight from the US to the Philippines will take about 17 hours, and there are a few different popular airlines that service the route.

 Delta, China Airlines, and Etihad Airways all offer direct flights to the country.
 For budget travelers, it takes a little searching to find affordable flights, and other factors like when you travel to the country and how far in advance you book your ticket can raise or lower the cost too.